 For example, I have a storage full of boxes filled with my dad’s old sailing books and knittings my granny once made.
 Huge emotional value, but I am never ever going to do anything with it.
 So it sits there quietly in storage.
 And every time I move, the boxes come with.
 I really, really love them, but I don’t think they would have minded me giving everything to charity.
 Or sell it and sponsor my travel funds.

 Another example is the books and movies I once bought.
 I am not going to read most of those books again.
-The once I do read again, I keep.
+The ones I do read again, I keep.
 The rest I sell.
 In case I need the book for whatever reason, I am sure I can borrow it from a friend or from the library.
 Don’t you think?
 As for movies, hello??
 Netflix/Popcorn Time/what internet has to offer.

 Bottom line is, do you really need everything you own?
 Living out of a suitcase while travelling proved you can.
 Sell what you don’t need and invest in your travels.
 Besides, you’ll feel much better with a decluttered home.